 Best Entertainment Lawyers: Chicago

-As J. Paye & Associates are one of the highest rated firms in the area, their services may be slightly on the pricier side.
+As J. Paye & Associates are one of the highest-rated firms in the area, their services may be slightly on the pricier side.
 However, they do offer a free consultation.
-To get in touch with Paye, give her firm a call on (312) 627-0054.
+To get in touch with Paye, give her firm a call at (312) 627-0054.

 To get in touch with Eldon, contact the firm via telephone (312) 876-0590 or email [email protected]

 Richard Bray is a joint founding partner of the prestigious London-based legal firm Bray & Krais Solicitors.
 He is one of the best music entertainment lawyers, his many years of practice put him in good stead for acting on deals in the music space.
 He advises record labels and musical acts on areas including touring, exploitation of commercial rights, and corporate sponsorship.
 During his years in private practice, Richard has represented many high-profile artists, performers, managers, labels, publishers, and senior executives.
 He has also represented professional sportsmen and women.
 Richard has been described as “at the top of his game” in terms of the representation of performers in Legal 500 and is recognized by The Legal 500 UK 2020 as a leading individual for his music work.